publiclab/plots2/README.md

 	    * Using **rbenv**:  `rbenv install 2.6.6` followed by `rbenv local 2.6.6`
     * Install gems with `bundle install --without production mysql` from the rails root folder, to install the gems you'll need, excluding those needed only in production.
 6. Run `cp db/schema.rb.example db/schema.rb` to make a copy of `db/schema.rb.example` in `db/schema.rb`.
+7. You could choose to use mysql2 or sqlite3 as your database
+    * If mysql2  Run `cp config/database.yml.mysql.example config/database.yml` to make a copy of `config/database.yml.mysql.example` in `config/database.yml`
-7. Run `cp config/database.yml.sqlite.example config/database.yml` to make a copy of `config/database.yml.sqlite.example` in `config/database.yml`.
+    * If sqlite3, Run `cp config/database.yml.sqlite.example config/database.yml` to make a copy of `config/database.yml.sqlite.example` in `config/database.yml`.
+_kindly note if you choose to use sqlite some tests may fail.
+The project was setup initially to use mysql and some tests are tailored for mysql db.
+No need for alarm, we are working to fix these and this will not interfere with your development process_
 8. Run `rake db:setup` to set up the database
 9. Install static assets (like external javascript libraries, fonts) with `yarn install`
 10. By default, start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
 (for local SSL work, see [SSL](#ssl-in-development) below)
 11. Wheeeee!
 You're up and running!
 Log in with test usernames "user", "moderator", or "admin", and password "password".
 12. Run `rails test` to confirm that your install is working properly.
-Or `rails test:system` for system tests.
+Or `rails test:system` for system tests. (_if you chose sqlite as your database, some tests may fail, please ignore these we are working to fix these, if your server starts correctly you all are set_)

 ### Windows Installation